 For Germans, the word saumselig conjures images of someone dreamily playing with the hem of her shirt or dress (saum means “hem”), staring off into space.
 The word derives from the Middle High German sümesal, and in the early 20th century, came to describe a specific kind of laziness and negligence, a character flaw needing to be fixed.

 9. Mumpitz (shenanigans)

-Spookily, Mumpitz (meaning “balderdash," humbug" or "shenanigans") traces its origins to the German Boogey Man! oooOOOOOooo!
+Spookily, Mumpitz (meaning “balderdash” or “shenanigans”) traces its origins to the German Boogey Man!

 Well, kind of.
-The word actually derives onomatopoeically from two different German words: vermummern, meaning to disguise, and Butzemann (hee hee hee), German for “boogey man."
-So vermummern became the “mum" and the “butz" in “Butzemann" (I know, I know… just try to keep it together) slowly evolved to become “pitz."
+The word actually derives onomatopoeically from two different German words: vermummern, meaning to disguise, and Butzemann, German for “boogey man.”
+So vermummern became the “mum” and the “butz” in “Butzemann” slowly evolved to become “pitz.”
 Thus, mumpitz.

-Originally, the word described something utterly horrible that isn’t immediately recognizable as such (like Donald Trump); today, the word is mostly used to deem something complete and utter nonsense (like… Donald Trump).
+Originally, the word described something utterly horrible that isn’t immediately recognizable as such.
+Today, the word is mostly used to deem something complete and utter nonsense.